Fanny G. Hazlett: Career

 Hazlett was involved in the Women's suffrage movement in Nevada, and the right to vote for women in Nevada was obtained two years before the national vote.
 In 1895 she wrote a letter to the editor of the Nevada State Journal: "with the ridiculously small State vote, it seems an opportune time to increase the voting population."

 With her daughter Gertrude, Hazlett compiled a history of Dayton, published by the Nevada Historical Society in 1922 as Historical Sketch and Reminiscenses of Dayton, Nevada, and now available at the Dayton Museum.
 She was the first vice-president of the Nevada Historical Society.

 Hazlett was the postmaster of Dayton for twenty years and organized the Helping Hand Library at Dayton.
 She was one of the oldest women in the world to take a commercial flight in 1922.

 Personal life

 Fanny G. Hazlett moved to Nevada in 1862, first settling in Dayton, and later, in 1914, she moved to 701 University Ave., Reno, Nevada.
-On March 18, 1864, she married Dr. John Clark Hazlett (1828-1895) and had one daughter, Emma Gertrude "Gertie" Hazlett Randall (1866-1911), who married the sheriff of Lyon County.
+On March 18, 1864, she married Dr. John Clark Hazlett (1828-1895) and had one daughter, Emma Gertrude "Gertie" Hazlett Randall (1866-1911), who married the sheriff of Lyon County, Dixie Perry Randall.
 John C. Hazlett was a practicing doctor, Lyon County Superintendent of Schools, Lyon County's state senator for four years from 1870 to 1874 and Lyon County District Attorney in 1892.

 She died on April 3, 1933, and is buried with her husband and daughter at Dayton Cemetery, Dayton, Nevada.